 - Inner Farne circular via Seahouses.
 Easy.
 0.5 miles.

-All these routes are available on Viewranger except for the Inner Farne walk where a route isn’t really necessary.
+All these routes are available on Viewranger except for the Inner Farne walk where you are required to follow the boardwalk around the island.
 Maps on this post are courtesy of Viewranger, The National Trust and Ordnance Survey ©.

 This circular walk starts in the parking bay by Twizell bridge on the Cornhill Road.
 From here you go through the old gate and turn left to follow the River Till under a disused railway viaduct for a mile or two to the confluence with the River Tweed.
 This is a lovely spot to sit, enjoy the view and watch the fishing boats.
 The route then turns sharply eastwards to follow the Tweed as far as a stone fishing shiel with a bench outside.
 Here you cut across the field to head up a bank through the trees until you reach a country road.
 Here go straight ahead along the road, past a couple of cottages on the right until the road turns left.
 After a short distance you reach a stile on the right where you catch your first view of lovely Twizell Castle.
 Beware when crossing that this field sometimes has livestock in it.